ClubGRANTS

 How to apply?

-All applications are assessed by the Blacktown City ClubGRANTS Local Committee and then forwarded to local clubs to review.
-The committee comprises representatives from local Aboriginal communities, Department of Communities and Justice, Western Sydney Area Health Services, community representatives and local clubs.
+All applications are assessed by the Blacktown City ClubGRANTS Local Committee members and then forwarded to local clubs to review.
+The full committee comprises delegates from Department of Communities and Justice and Western Sydney Local Health District, as well as community representatives and local clubs.
+The committee is convened by Blacktown City Council, but we do not make funding decisions.

 Please note: